apompa/ionic-ng-boilerplate/README.md

 Android development:

- You will need JAVA_HOME, ANT_HOME, ANDROID_HOME environments variables pointing to installation directories.
+ You will need JAVA_HOME, ANT_HOME, ANDROID_HOME environments variables pointing to installation directories.<br>
- You will need to add to PATH JAVA_HOME/bin, ANT_HOME/bin, ANDROID_HOME/tools, ANDROID_HOME/platform-tools
+ You will need to add to PATH JAVA_HOME/bin, ANT_HOME/bin, ANDROID_HOME/tools, ANDROID_HOME/platform-tools.<br>
- Remember to install the latest Android SDK with the SDK Manager.
+ Remember to install the latest Android SDK with the SDK Manager.<br>
- You may need OEM Drivers to be able to run app on phone with (ionic run android)
+ You may need OEM Drivers to be able to run app on phone with (ionic run android).<br>

 Happy hacking!